earshore/MarketManage/README.md

 So simple the program is, and I don't plan to keep on updating.

+I run this program in Visual C++ 6.0.

 Here are the functions of the system: